 The District follows a dual adoption process for its budget.
 The first adoption is referred to as the "Provisional Budget" that is adopted on or prior to June 30 each year.
-The second adoption is referred to as the "Adopted Final Budget" that is due to the Los Angeles County Office of Education on or before September 8 each year.
-The Board adopted its Fiscal Year 2006-07 Provisional Budget on June 29, 2006 and expects to adopt the Adopted Final Budget on or about August 29, 2006.
+The second adoption is referred to as the "Final Adopted Budget" that is due to the Los Angeles County Office of Education on or before September 8 each year.
+The Board adopted its Fiscal Year 2006-07 Final Adopted Budget on August 29, 2006.

 Fiscal Year 2005-06 Budget.
-The District's 2005-06 Adopted Final Budget, which was adopted on August 30, 2005, totals \$13.2 billion, including all funds, such as the Building Fund (where general obligation bond proceeds are deposited), the District's General Fund, Health and Welfare Benefits Fund, the Adult Education Fund, and numerous other funds.
+The District's 2005-06 Final Adopted Budget, which was adopted on August 30, 2005, totals \$13.2 billion, including all funds, such as the Building Fund (where general obligation bond proceeds are deposited), the District's General Fund, Health and Welfare Benefits Fund, the Adult Education Fund, and numerous other funds.
 Of this amount, the General Fund, Regular Program, which reflects funding for the District's basic instructional programs, totals \$5.71 billion.
 The District anticipates that \$5.32 billion of this amount will be expended in Fiscal Year 2005-06, with \$334.5 million projected to carry forward into Fiscal Year 2006-07.
 General Fund categorical programs add another \$1.372 billion in projected Fiscal Year 2005-06 revenues and expenditures.